Brunch & Batter

 • In a medium pot, place the blueberries, sugar, lemon juice, vanilla, and water.
 Smash lightly with a fork to break up some of the blueberries.
 (If using the plate test, put a few small plates in the freezer).

-3 cups fresh blueberries, ½ cup white granulated sugar, 1 teaspoon fresh lemon juice, 1 tablespoon water, ¼ teaspoon vanilla extract
+3 cups fresh blueberries, ½ cup white granulated sugar, 1 teaspoon fresh lemon juice, 1 tablespoon water

 • Add the tea bags to the blueberry mixture and stir.
-Cover, and bring to a boil.
-Boil for 2-3 minutes covered, then remove the cover and reduce the heat to low, stirring occasionally.
+Cover and bring to a low boil.
+Boil for 2-3 minutes covered, then remove the cover and reduce the heat to medium-low, stirring occasionally.

 4 earl grey tea bags

-• After 15 minutes, remove the tea bags (use tongs), and discard them.
+• After 15 minutes, remove the tea bags (use tongs) and discard them.
 Stir and check for consistency.
-If it is starting to thicken, test the jam by removing a plate from the freezer.
+If it's still very liquid, continue to cook another 5-10 minutes.
+Once the jam just starts to thicken, test it by removing a plate from the freezer.
 Place a small amount of jam on the plate.
 Tilt the plate.
 If it runs quickly, continue to cook for another 5 minutes.
 Test jam every 3-5 minutes for consistency (see post).

-• When the jam is done, remove from the heat and let it cool.
-Place in a glass container or jar and store in the refrigerator for up to 1 month.
+• When the jam is done, remove from the heat, and stir in the vanilla.
+Let the jam cool, then place it in a glass container or jar and store it in the refrigerator for up to 1 month.

 Nutrition*